 So, remember, “Gather” their information first.
 And if you don’t already have a good plan in place to do that, start with...

 P.S.
 Thousands of churches use Text in Church every week to save time, reach more people and increase their impact.
-Click the orange button below to start your free trial today and see just how easy it is.
+Click here to start your free trial today and see just how easy it is.